nuxt/fonts/README.md

 [Fontshare](https://www.fontshare.com/) is a free font service with 100+ professional-grade fonts from the Indian Type Foundry (ITF).

 You should read [their terms in full](https://www.fontshare.com/licenses/itf-ffl) before using a font through `fontshare`.

+### `fontsource`

+[Fontsource](https://fontsource.org/docs/getting-started/introduction) is a collection of open-source fonts that are designed for self-hosting in web applications.

 ### `adobe`